-Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
-Fortunately, our study skills program in the Columbia and Jefferson City region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
-Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order” thinking strategies and techniques, including organization, time management and strategic planning.
-Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
+Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
+However, with Sylvan’s study skills program in the Columbia and Jefferson City region, you can provide the guidance and preparation your teen or pre-teen needs to successfully prepare for this exciting yet turbulent time in his or her life.
+Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
+These skills can make a lasting impact in the classroom, in college and in future careers.
 Discover for yourself the many ways in which our knowledgeable tutors in the Columbia and Jefferson City region can help set your child on the path to success.

 Our Unique Approach

-You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
-Using a variety of study tips, tactics and strategies, our tutors in the Columbia and Jefferson City region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼
+While you may have experience helping your child with a spelling question or math problem, teaching him or her effective study skills and strategies is not always as straightforward.
+Using a combination of study strategies, tactics and tips, our tutoring experts in the Columbia and Jefferson City region pay special attention to concrete skills that can be used in the classroom and beyond: how to organize schoolwork, efficiently manage time, set short-term and long-term goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

 Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
 This is why our study skills tutors in the Columbia and Jefferson City region take a look at the larger picture.
 Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
 This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.

 With our study skills program, your child will learn strategies including:

 - Time management to successfully manage schedules and schoolwork.